 Learn something new every day More Info... by email

 Pulmonary congestion, also known as pulmonary edema, is a serious medical condition characterized by the buildup of fluid in an individual’s lungs.
 Treatment for this potentially life-threatening condition often requires the administration of supplemental oxygen and medication to stabilize the individual’s condition.
-Complications associated with pulmonary congestion can include the necessitation of permanent supplemental oxygen and premature death.
+Complications associated with this condition can include the necessitation of permanent supplemental oxygen and premature death.

 Considered a presentation of the advanced stages of congestive heart failure, pulmonary congestion occurs when the heart is no longer able to adequately support the respiratory system.
 As the heart fails to pump sufficient blood through the lungs, blood pressure within the lungs increases causing fluid to accumulate in the numerous air sacs, known as alveoli, that normally work to circulate oxygen and help to keep the lungs inflated.
 The introduction of fluid into the lungs ultimately reduces lung capacity, forcing oxygen out and resulting in shortness of breath.
 Pulmonary edema may also manifest in the wake of trauma to lung tissue as sustained in the presence of infection or exposure to toxic substances.